websanco/liferay-learn/docs/dxp/7.x/en/site-building/creating-pages/building-and-managing-content-pages/editing-content-pages.md

 ### Sections

-When you open *Sections* you see a list of Collections available.
-Initially, you only have the **Basic Sections** Collection which is included with the product.
+Here you see a list of Collections available.
+Initially, you only have the Basic Sections Collection which is included with the product.
 You can open the Collection and drag Sections directly onto the page.

 ![Sections contains Fragments that fully define spaces on your page.](./editing-content-pages/images/21.png)